vsch/flexmark-java/README.md

 of parsing and generating the AST more than absolutely necessary.

-Reasons for choosing [commonmark-java] as the parser are: speed, ease of understanding, ease of extending and are detailed in [Pegdown - Achilles heel of the Markdown Navigator plugin].
+Reasons for choosing [commonmark-java] as the parser are: speed, ease of understanding, ease of extending and speed.
+More detailed description in [Pegdown - Achilles heel of the Markdown Navigator plugin].
 Now that I have reworked the core and added a few extensions I am extremely satisfied with my choice.

 Another goal was to improve the ability of extensions to modify parser behavior so that any dialect of markdown could be implemented through the extension mechanism.
 An extensible options